Special report: The missing BRIC in Indonesia's wall

 "There will be no railway if you don't get permission from us.
 The Chinese can work in this area as long as they're nice to us.
 But if you don't give us work we will become thugs," he said with a disarming smile.

-Indonesia lags its Southeast Asian neighbours in building highways, ports and power plants.
+Indonesia lags its Southeast Asian neighbors in building highways, ports and power plants.
 The World Bank ranks it 75th on its Logistics Performance Index, well behind peers Thailand, the Philippines and Malaysia.

 HISTORICAL DISTRUST